wbudic/LifeLog/Current Development Check List.md

 * &#10004; main.cnf newer versions should have precedence to id and entry name to previously set or stored in db.
 * &#10004; Config stored list of excludes.
 Provide multiple excludes view.
 * &#10004; Settings module requires subroutines for debug logging and db properties access.
-* &#10004; LifeLog codebase release verion upgrade tracking and procedures with older databases.
+* &#10004; LifeLog codebase release version upgrade tracking and procedures with older databases.
 * &#10004; JS based session logout timer warning to be implemented.
 * &#10004; Mutli new alias access flood attack security trigger implementation.
-* &#10004; Debug system settings implementaiton.
+* &#10004; Debug system settings implementation.
 * &#10004; Delete page updated to show better display of entries.
-* &#10004; Login page to indentify host.
+* &#10004; Login page to identify host.
 * &#10004; Session cleanup on autologin not clearing properly.
   * A dbfix, should clear older entries as well.